The Kinship, Adoption and Fostering Service telephone number is changing on 2 October 2023 Our new number will be - 01224 067604

 Step 1

-Get in touch on 01224 067604 or fill in the enquire now link with your details.
-A member of our team will be in touch to talk get some initial details and to you a bit more about fostering.
+If you feel that you have the time and love to offer to a child in need of a fostering family, please get in touch on 01224 067604 or click to contact us link below and fill in the enquire now link with your details.
+A member of our team will be in touch to take some initial details and talk to you a bit more about fostering.
+We will if you are interested then arrange for someone from the team to visit you for an initial visit.

 Step 2